KesMath/.CS_Window_Applications/README.md

 ## FEATURES
-    -light memory footprint (7KB file size that uses about 16-19% processor utilization with RAM usage recorded around 3.7MB) -randomization with 10 addresses in order to create the impression that host is being targeted by different bad actors -powershell listener that scans proc list to assure that this script continually runs after its condition is met once.
+    * light memory footprint (7KB file size that uses about 16-19% processor utilization with RAM usage recorded around 3.7MB)
+    * randomization with 10 addresses in order to create the impression that host is being targeted by different bad actors
+    * powershell listener that scans proc list to assure that this script continually runs after its condition is met once.
 	This ensures the script's continuity as the victim will always be under the surveillance of the script's listener.
-    -executable name is social engineered for host to believe this file belongs to the system.
+    * executable name is social engineered for host to believe this file belongs to the system.
 Thus inexperienced victims may be hesitant to delete it due to the potential of their computer being inoperative.

 ## ROBUST FEATURES YET TO BE ADDED
-    -remove or silence console window when running -remove logging writes to speed up performance -counter the countermeasure stated above
+- [ ] remove or silence console window when running
+- [ ] remove logging writes to speed up performance
+- [ ] counter the countermeasure stated above
-    -activation upon computer restart/shutdown
+- [ ] activation upon computer restart/shutdown
-    -self-replicating file upon deletion
+- [ ] self-replicating file upon deletion
-    -perform thorough performance testing (Is ram/cpu usage intensive or disruptive when host uses other apps?
+- [ ] complete thorough performance testing (Is ram/cpu usage intensive or disruptive when host uses other apps?
 Does it crash after a certain span of time?
 If so, why?)